Caterpillar Inc.

 Project Overview

-Since May 2024, I've had the honor to work as a UX Design intern for Caterpillar Inc. During that summer, I worked full-time onsite at their Peoria, IL office, contributing to various CAT Digital projects for both their VisionLink and Electrification teams.
+Since May 2024, I've had the honor to work as a UX Design intern for Caterpillar Inc starting full time, and transitioning to part time in September, as I went back to school.
+I worked onsite at their Peoria, IL office, contributing to multiple Cat® Digital projects within their Electrification and Equipment Management teams.

 ROLE

 As a UX Design intern, my primary responsibility was to collaborate with my mentor to tackle various design challenges.
-This often involved working with other designers and cross-functional teams, researching, updating old designs, managing projects in my mentor's absence, and utilizing CAT's design library in Figma to deliver high-quality mockups and prototypes.
+This often involved working with other designers and cross-functional teams, researching, updating old designs, and utilizing the design library to deliver high-quality mockups and prototypes.

 Problem statement